aurobindobhuyan/E-learning/README.md

 Test the app: https://aurobindobhuyan.github.io/E-learning/
 ```
-Imprtant note: The above URL is ending with "E-learning" is actually not the original URL this is created by github, so some
+Important note: The above URL ending with "E-learning" is not the original URL this is created by GitHub, so some
-content you might miss in the home page.
-So you have to login to the website and then again hit the home menu,
+content you might miss on the home page.
+So you have to log in to the website and then again hit the home menu,
-then you will able to see all the content.
+and then you will be able to see all the content.
 ```
 #### To Test the Application here are the demo credentials
      - admin email: aurobindo@gmail.com